pyOpenSci/pyopensci.github.io/_posts/2023-06-14-pycon-maintainers-summit-python-packaging-talk-leah-wasser.md

 One of the other highlights of the meeting that I can't forget to mention is David getting up on the ginormous speaker stage in the main ballroom and giving a lightning talk about his experience submitting Crowsetta, a Python package, to pyOpenSci.
-Check out a blog on that here.
+[Check out a blog on his talk and watch the 5 minute presentation here.](/blog/pycon2023-crowsetta-peer-review.html) It was awesome!